More in Apply:

 - Transcripts

 Official transcripts from all institutions (graduate and undergraduate) where you have studied.
 These must be sent directly from the school.
-If the transcripts are not in English, a certified English translation must be submitted with each transcript. - English Proficiency Test taken within the last 3 years (if applicable)
+If the transcripts are not in English, a certified English translation must be submitted with each transcript. - English Proficiency document(s), if applicable

-Exempt from providing English proficiency test scores: applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore.
+Applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore are exempt from providing English proficiency test scores.

 - Interview